Sensitivity Study of the Tau Lepton Electric Dipole Moment at the Super Tau-Charm Facility: Particle Pairing

 The truth information in the simulated data contains the actual pairing information of photons with $\pi^+, \pi^-$.
 By comparing selected pairings with this information (pairings with relative and absolute errors of each photon momentum component in order within an acceptable range are considered correct), the pairing correct rate can be obtained.
 Additionally, the correctness of the photon pairing forming the $\pi^0$ can be examined, that is, only checking whether $\gamma_{(1)}, \gamma_{(2)}$ are paired to form a $\pi^0_{(1)}$ and whether $\gamma_{(3)}, \gamma_{(4)}$ are paired to form a $\pi^0_{(2)}$, regardless of the pairing selection of $\pi^0_{(1)}, \pi^0_{(2)}$ with $\pi^+, \pi^-$.
 For signal events, the pass rate and pairing correct rate of the kinematic fitting are shown in Table \ref{tab:kfit}, with a fully correct particle pairing rate of up to 82.5\%.

-We examine the invariant mass distributions of $(\pi^+, \pi^0_{(1)})$ and $(\pi^-, \pi^0_{(2)})$, as shown in Figure \ref{fig:mrho}.
+We examine the invariant mass distributions of $(\pi^+, \pi^0_{(1)})$ and $(\pi^-, \pi^0_{(2)})$, as shown in Fig.~\ref{fig:mrho}.
 It can be seen that the invariant masses are concentrated around the mass of the $\rho(770)$, as expected.
-Besides, we compare the distribution of $\chi^2$ and $p_{\nu}=p_{\nu_{(1)}} + p_{\nu_{(2)}}$ for selected pairings and all pairings in Figure \ref{fig:pnu}, which also meet expectations.
+Besides, we compare the distribution of $\chi^2$ and $p_{\nu}=p_{\nu_{(1)}} + p_{\nu_{(2)}}$ for selected pairings and all pairings in Fig.~\ref{fig:pnu}, which also meet expectations.